 I did ask a rep if the check would go to me or the provider.
 They said if the bill was submitted by the member, the check would go to the member.
 If by the provider, the check would go to the provider.
 That’s great that I don’t have to mess with cashing the checks and transferring the money to the provider!

-I’m already used to companies having mediocre customer representatives in some cases, and I sadly experienced that with Liberty during this process.
+I’m already used to companies having mediocre customer representatives in some cases, and I sadly experienced that a few times with Liberty during this process.

-But with how much money we are saving every month, not having to pay for medical costs that go against our beliefs, and reintroducing the aspect of personal responsibility with health care, I am still very glad to be with Liberty.
+But with how much money we are saving every month, having an insanely lower deductible/out-of-pocket max, and not having to pay for medical costs that go against our beliefs, I am still very glad to be with Liberty.